aria42/aria42.github.io/_posts/2010-09-19-clojure-unsupervised-part-of-speech-tagger-explained.md

 <h3>What's wrong with the HMM?</h3>
 There's a lot wrong with the HMM approach to learning POS structure.
 One of the most important is that the model doesn't encode the constraint that a given word typically should be associated with a few number of tags.
 The model is perfectly happy to learn that a given word can be generated any number of tags.
 A lot of doing unsupervised machine learning is understanding how to alter models to reflect the constraints and preferences that the structure we are interested in has.

 Another more subtle issue is that there is a significant skew to the number of words which belong to each part-of-speech category.
 For instance, there are very few determiners in most languages, but they appear very frequently at the token level.
 There is no way to encode this constraint that some tags are infrequent or frequent at the <emph>type-level</emph> (have very few (or many) unique word types that can use a given tag category).
-So the model has a prior $$P(T)$$ over tag assignments to words.[ref]This distribution is parametrized from a symmetric Dirichelt with hyper-parameter $$\beta$$ over $$K$$ possible tags.[/ref]
+So the model has a prior $$P(T)$$ over tag assignments to words.[^distribution]

 <h3>What's the approach in the paper?</h3>
 The approach in the paper is actually very simple: For each word type $$W_i$$, assign it a single legal tag state $$T_i$$.
 So for the word type "dog", the model chooses a single legal tag (amongst $$t=1,\ldots,K$$); essentially, decisions are made for each word once at the  type level, rather than at the token-level for each individual instantiation of the word.
 Once this has been done for the entire vocabulary, these type tag assignments constrain the HMM $$\theta_t$$ parameters so only words assigned to tag $$t$$ can have non-zero probability.
 Essentially, we strictly enforce the constrain that a given word be given a single tag throughout a corpus.